DDI-TU-Dresden/thonny-wiki/Windows.rst

 Requirements
 -------------
 Thonny is supported on Windows Vista and later (7, 8, 10).
-If you need to use it on XP, then try `universal install <universal>`_.
+If you need to use it on XP, then `install Python 3.4 and Thonny separately <SeparateInstall>`_.

-Starting with version 1.0 Thonny comes with an embedded Python, so you don't need to install Python separately.

 Installing
 -----------------